 Training Frequency, Splits and Volume

-Although I could most assuredly write pages on this topic itself (I need to get off my ass and stop with the fat loss shit and write a training manual), I only want to make a couple of comments for the purposes of this article.
+Although I could most assuredly write pages on this topic, I only want to make a couple of comments for the purposes of this article.

 As I said in Periodization for Bodybuilders: Part 2, I don’t think naturals should train a bodypart any less frequently than about once every 5th day (or twice a week on average).
 Of course, this isn’t an absolute but I find it to be generally true: any less than this and growth simply isn’t optimal.
 This gives a few workable possibilities for splits depending on recovery.
 One would be to use a Charles Poliquin split like